-The Governing Body's major challenges over the period continue to be tight financial control in an uncertain and potentially difficult economic climate to ensure that funds are used cost effectively to maximise the potential outcomes & welfare of students.
-Raising school performance through continuous improvement in teaching quality & style is key towards securing the maximum in positive outcomes & potential for future development for all students..
-A priority for Trustees is that that school organisational structure and resources are fully supportive & fit for purpose so as to maximise opportunities for personal development thereby enabling students to meet future challenges.
+The Governing Body's major challenges over the period include the continuation of tight financial control in an uncertain and potentially difficult economic climate to ensure that funds are used cost effectively to maximise the potential level of outcomes & welfare of students.

+Raising school performance through continuous improvement in teaching quality & style remains key towards securing positive outcomes & in maximizing the potential for the future development for all students.

+A priority for Trustees is that the school's structure and resources are fully supportive & fit for purpose so as to maximise scope for personal development thereby enabling students to meet future challenges.